scipy/scipy/doc/source/tutorial/ndimage.rst

     treated as a single object.
 If *label* is None, all elements of *input* are used in the calculation.
-The result is a tuple giving the minimum, the maximum, the position of the minimum and the postition of the maximum.
+The result is a tuple giving the minimum, the maximum, the position of the minimum and the position of the maximum.
 The result is the same as a tuple formed by the results of the functions *minimum*, *maximum*, *minimum_position*, and *maximum_position* that are described
     above.